apollographql/federation/docs/source/entities.md

 }
 ```

-## Migrating types and fields (advanced)
+## Migrating entities and fields (advanced)

-As your federated graph grows, you might decide that you want a type (or a particular field of a type) to originate in a different service.
+As your federated graph grows, you might decide that you want an entity (or a particular field of an entity) to originate in a different service.
 Apollo Gateway helps you perform these migrations safely.

-### Type migration
+### Entity migration

-Let's say our `payments` service defines a `Bill` type.
+Let's say our `payments` service defines a `Bill` entity.
 Then, we add a dedicated `billing` service to our federated graph.
-It now makes sense for the `Bill` type to originate in the `billing` service instead.
+It now makes sense for the `Bill` entity to originate in the `billing` service instead.

 We can perform this migration safely with the following steps:

-1. In the `billing` service's schema, define the `Bill` type (do _not_ extend it).
+1. In the `billing` service's schema, define the `Bill` entity just as it's defined in the `payments` service (do _not_ extend it).
 If you're using managed federation, register this schema change with Studio.

-    _Note that this is technically a composition error, because `Bill` is already defined in the `payments` service.
+    _Note that this is technically a composition error, because the `Bill` entity can't originate in more than one service.
 However, this error is handled gracefully, as described below._

 2. In the `billing` service, define resolvers for every field of `Bill` that currently originates in the `payments` service.
 This service should resolve those fields with the exact same outcome as the resolvers in the `payments` service.